 Subp.
-3. Matter under staff review; violation not requiring formal investigation.
-A matter under staff review that is resolved without a formal investigation under part 4525.0340 must be submitted to the board for approval at a meeting closed to the public under part 4525.0200, subpart 5.
+3. Matter under staff review resolved without formal investigation.
+A matter under staff review that is resolved without a formal investigation under part 4525.0340 must be submitted to the board for approval at a meeting closed to the public under part 4525.0200. subpart 5.